 Sound cards significantly more expensive than $200 are inadequate as well, if the sole purpose of buying such card is to play music in the milongas.

 The second statement needs some clarifications.
 When you are choosing a sound interface to complete your well-thought sound chain, which includes each and every component, starting with best quality transfers, the HiFi DAC of your choice, for instance from Shiit family, will cost you as much as it needs to be and will be worth every penny of it.
-If you are a traveling musician or a sound engineer, you certainly might consider hi-end converters such as RME Babyface, or Apollo Twin.
+If you are a traveling musician or a sound engineer, you certainly might consider hi-end converters such as RME Babyface, or even converters with hardware accelerator such as UA Apollo Twin.
 If watching warm glow of a vacuum tube overflows your heart with joy, and then you pour it all out onto the milonga floor, by all means, get yourself a WA7 Fireflies, even with a dedicated vacuum tube power block, to double the glorious glow effect.
 But if it is your first, or, maybe, second sound card, you might want to be a bit conservative in your choices, and stay in the suggested price range.

 2.11.
 Not so Obvious…